 He returned to Hamilton to draw editorial cartoons for the Hamilton Spectator in the 1930’s.

 Considered one of the most promising cartoonists of the period, he died 25 January 1941 while serving with the RCAF.

 These Were The Thirties.
 Commentary, T.E.
 Nichols.
 Hamilton Spectator, December 1949.
 A retrospective of Glassco’ s editorial cartoons.

 “Wit and Wisdom.”
 Maclean’s, 15 Mar.
 1936: 70.

 “Drawing The Line: Radical Cartoonists of the Thirties.”
 Writ., David Rosen.
-This was a sample chapter for a proposed book on cartoonists who worked partially or completely for alternative publications.
-See ROSEN David.
+This was a sample chapter written by David Rosen for a proposed book on cartoonists who worked partially or completely for alternative publications.